Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Democratizing 3D Parallelism

-Although we have gotten a traced graph of community models, the graphs are still very distinct from each other.
-Besides, to realize auto PMP for Merak, we need to split the complete graph into subgraphs and construct a sequence of them, which enables us to form the pipeline by assigning continuous parts of subgraphs sequence with similar workloads to each pipeline stage.
-Thus partitioning the distinct graphs into sequential subgraphs becomes our fundamental problem for auto PMP.
+Although we have obtained traced graphs of community models, these graphs are still highly mutually distinct.
+To enable auto PMP, we must split the complete graph into a sequence of subgraphs, thus enabling us to construct a pipeline by assigning continuous parts of the subgraph sequence to each pipeline stage.
+Furthermore, because data transmissions between adjacent subgraphs are candidates for communication between stages, the number of nodes transferred between subgraphs should be minimal.
+Thus, the partitioning of distinct graphs into sequential subgraphs with limited connections is our fundamental problem for auto PMP.
+We propose a \emph{graph-sharding algorithm} that traverses all nodes, determines each node’s minimum dependency, and splits the graph into subgraphs according to the dependency at the lowest communication overhead between subgraphs.

-Since the graph of DNN models is a directed acyclic graph (DAG), we can traverse all nodes with the order of DAG and create subgraphs from scratch.
-To determine whether a node could stay in a subgraph, we find its farthest dependency and related subgraph id with a \emph{dependency search algorithm} as shown in Algorithm \ref{alg:mindepend}.
-The farthest dependency of a node could be a graph input(lines 4-8), an output of previous subgraphs (lines 9-12), or a previously visited node (lines 13-15).
+The graph of DNN models is a directed acyclic graph (DAG), we can traverse all nodes with the order of DAG and create subgraphs from scratch.
+To determine whether a node could stay in a subgraph, we find its farthest dependency and related subgraph id with a \emph{dependency search algorithm} as shown in Algorithm~\ref{alg:mindepend}.
+The farthest dependency of a node could be a graph input (lines 5-10), an output of previous subgraphs (lines 11-14), or other previously visited nodes (lines 15-19).
 We do not consider the last visited node as a potential dependency because the last visited node is either in the current subgraph, or the output of the last subgraph.
 A node should stay in the same subgraph with its farthest dependency.
-However, the strict rules might yield no subgraphs at all, specially, we define a kind of node as \textit{common nodes} and allow them to become exceptions of dependency (line 3).
+Meanwhile, a node could be placed into a new subgraph if it has no dependency or its farthest dependency is the latest created subgraph.
+This procedure ensures only one node could be transmitted between adjacent subgraphs thus low communication volumes between stages.
+However, the strict rules might yield no subgraphs at all, specially, we define a kind of node as \textit{common nodes} and allow them to become exceptions of dependency (lines 3-4) and pass them among subgraphs.
 Take transformer layer based model as an example, there are nodes asked by every transformer block, such as the attention mask node, thus we could refer nodes with a user count more than the number of transformer layers to the common nodes.
-We collect user count of common nodes from graph tracing and inject the count into our shard algorithms.
-And during searching dependency, we update the user count of common nodes to guide whether they should be returned by a subgraph, and record the first user of each graph input.
+We collect user counts of common nodes from graph tracing and inject the count into our shard algorithms.
+And during searching dependency, we update the user counts of common nodes to guide whether they should be returned by a subgraph, and record the first user of each graph input.